-We will continue to add/amend to these questions and answers as matters change.
+We will continue to add to and amend these questions and answers as matters change.

 I have a foot problem; can I see my chiropodist/podiatrist for foot care?

 If you have concerns with your foot health and would like to see your chiropodist/podiatrist, you should contact them at their office.
-With the current restrictions and directives in place from the Government, chiropodists/podiatrists can only treat patients and conditions that are deemed “essential”.
-If your care is determined to be “essential” by the practitioner’s clinical judgement, and they meet all the necessary requirements set out the College and the Government, then they may be able to see you.
+There are specific directives in place from the Government, and chiropodists/podiatrists may be restricted in the care they are able to offer due to these directives.

 What precautions are my Chiropodist/Podiatrist taking to prevent the spread of COVID-19?

 Some Chiropodists/Podiatrists have made the difficult decision to close their offices completely in order to slow the spread of COVID-19.
-Other offices are equipped to provide essential care to patients.
-Chiropodists/Podiatrists have directions from the College of Chiropodists of Ontario as to the protective measures they should be implementing at this moment in time to treat patients with essential care in a safe environment.
+Other offices are equipped to provide care to patients.
+Chiropodists/Podiatrists have directions from the Government and College of Chiropodists of Ontario as to the protective measures they should be implementing at this moment in time to treat patients in a safe environment.
 You can reasonably expect phone screening, locked doors, guidelines for entry and exit and the use of personal protective equipment (PPE) by practitioners and staff.

 What if I have an urgent foot health emergency?